 At the end of the day, there is no compliment greater than to be called a "musician's musician," but what is so extraordinary about Joni is her songs are so powerful that early on musicians were drawn to them before she had even recorded them herself.

-She is an ultimate musical category breaker, and artists as disparate as Tori Amos, Elvis Costello, Madonna, Bjork, Prince, Morrissey, and Counting Crows, which had a big hit with her "Big Yellow Taxi," to name but a few, have been moved and influenced by her.
-But River: The Joni Letters, a 2007 Herbie Hancock album covering nine of her songs that was a surprise Grammy winner, is to my ears the ultimate tribute.
+She may be the ultimate musical category breaker, and artists as disparate as Tori Amos, Elvis Costello, Madonna, Bjork, Prince and Morrissey, to name but a small handful, have been moved and influenced by her.
+But River: The Joni Letters, a 2007 Herbie Hancock album covering nine of her songs and a surprise Grammy winner, is to my ears the ultimate tribute.

 But it is Luciana Souza singing "Amelia" that best sums up Joni Mitchell for me: